Wanchai Tower

-Wanchai Tower, located at 12 Harbour Road, Wan Chai, Hong Kong, is home to the District Court and government offices.
+Wanchai Tower is an office building in Wan Chai, Hong Kong.
+Located at 12 Harbour Road, it is home to the District Court and government offices.
 Neighbouring buildings include Immigration Tower, Revenue Tower and Shui On Centre.

 History

 The building sits on land reclaimed from Victoria Harbour in the late 1960s and early 1970s.
 As Hong Kong grew rapidly, the territory suffered from a shortage of courtrooms.
 The government and judiciary first discussed building a new courthouse on the land in 1978.
 The site was temporarily used as an open-air car park.

 The building was designed by the Architectural Services Department as well as Dennis Lau and Ng Chun Man Architects and Engineers (now DLN Architects).
 The HK$212-million construction contract was awarded to Shui On Contractors on 4 November 1984.
 Foundation and basement work had been completed under an earlier contract.
 Construction was completed in November 1986.

 Originally, the building was built to house 16 district courts, four small claims courts, 12 magistrate's courts, two juvenile courts, four labour tribunals, and a lands tribunal.
 The existing Victoria and Kowloon district courts were relocated to the building, as was the Causeway Bay Magistracy, which was demolished to make way for Tin Hau station of the new Island line.
 The government offices were built to centralise the Data Processing Agency, Land Transport Agency, Music Office (of the Urban Council and Regional Council), Census and Statistics Department, Commercial Crimes Bureau, and Correctional Services Department.

 When the Causeway Bay Magistracy was moved to the new Wanchai Tower, it was renamed Central Magistracy.
 In 1991, the Central Magistracy moved again, this time to the Eastern Law Courts Building, where it was renamed as Eastern Magistracy.